Brighton Prints Evening

 November 22 at 5:30 pm - 7:00 pm

-The Regency Society is delighted to have been working with Steve Myall and the Society of Brighton Print Collectors on a new website of Regency and Victorian Prints of Brighton and Hove which will be demonstrated and launched this evening.
+The Regency Society has been working with Steve Myall and the Society of Brighton Print Collectors on a new website of Regency and Victorian Prints of Brighton and Hove.
+As a result we will soon be able to launch it.
+We will demonstrate the site this evening at the Keep.

-The site contains several hundred prints from the 1780s to the 1890s.
-Some are well known, but others very rare.
+The new site contains several hundred prints from the 1780s to the 1890s.
+Some are well known, others very rare.
+It will be a wonderful companion site to the James Gray Collection of historic photographs.

-Steve Myall will talk about the techniques by which the prints were made, and will bring some of the originals for members to see.
+During the evening, Steve Myall will talk about the techniques used to make the prints.
+He has also promised to bring some of the originals for us to see.